Tvass5/CS465-Fullstack/README.md

 # Testing
 - Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.

+When developing this application API unit testing was needed to ensure that each endpoint was a correct response based on the  given request.
+One way that this testing was done was by sending a request to MongoDB to get and display the trip details on the website.

 - Explain your understanding of methods, endpoints, and security in a full stack application.

+Methods a

 # Reflection
 - How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?